-Smarter computing by nature requires businesses to raise their services delivery levels, fueling around-the-clock high HA for their applications and IT infrastructure.
-PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both DC and multisite resiliency.
-PowerHA is designed to protect business applications from outages of virtually any kind, helping ensure around-the-clock business operations.
+Smarter computing by nature requires businesses to raise their services delivery levels, fueling around the clock high availability (HA) demands for their applications and IT infrastructure.
+PowerHA SystemMirror for AIX and IBM i is a HA clustering solution for both data centre (DC) and multisite resiliency.
+PowerHA can to protect business applications from outages of virtually any kind, helping ensure around the clock business operations.

 PowerSC – Security and compliance: trusted and automated

 Security and compliance are intrinsic to today’s business processes, development and daily operations and should be factored in to the initial design of any IT or critical infrastructure solution, not added after the fact.
 By building security and compliance into the overall design of a system, application or cloud infrastructure, businesses are better able to deploy innovative solutions that reduce risk while cost-effectively addressing audit requirements.